Vaerish/Awesome-Cell-Vision/README.md

 #### Program a viable submission to the 2018 Data Science Bowl Competition: "Spot Nuclei.
 Speed Cures."

 For preparation, before you start.
+This is a significant project.
+Getting just the framework in place to submit a valid kaggle submission may be effortful for you.
+Start early and work together!

 1. Review all the vision-related python links/code I provided, especially the segmentation demos.